-Lemon trees prefer width over depth, so try to choose a pot that is wide.
+Lemon trees prefer width over depth, so try to choose a pot that’s wide.

-SoilTry to buy organic soil and don’t forget to use a natural fertilizer.
+SoilTry to buy organic soil and don’t forget to use natural fertilizer.

 Lots of sunlight

 Lemon trees need lots of sunlight, especially when they’re just sprouting.
-If you decide to plant them in a pot, put it in a place where it receives a lot of natural sunlight.
+If you decide to plant them in a pot, put it in a place where it’ll receive a lot of natural sunlight.